 The cherry blossoms typically reach full bloom about a week or two after they first open so your time to see the flowers in a specific destination is short.
 The Japan Meteorological Corporation and Japanese Weather Association both release several forecasts each year in the months preceding cherry blossom season to help you plan your trip.
 The forecasts estimate the dates the flowers are expected to open and reach full bloom throughout Japan.

 What Does Cherry Blossom Viewing Entail?

 Celebrating the cherry blossoms is a big production in Japan and locals and tourists head to parks, gardens and riverbanks for some cherry blossom viewing (hanami).
 Hanami invoives anything from a daytime picnic in the park to a sake fueled party beneath the trees.
+Some parks have festivals with food stalls.
 In some places the festivities continue into the evening and the trees are lit up at night.

 Places to See Cherry Blossoms in Tokyo

 You can see the cherry blossoms throughout Japan, but Tokyo is a convenient place for most visitors to Japan to see the cherry blossoms.
 We also saw cherry blossoms while walking around in Kyoto, but our focus when planning our trip was on seeing the cherry blossoms in Tokyo.
 Two of the best places in Tokyo to see the sakura include Ueno Park and Shinjuku Gyoen National Garden so we spent time at both spots.